-One of the aims of the Macro Financial Research Initiative (MFRI) is to support graduate student research including students in the Joint Program in Financial Economics at the University of Chicago interested in linkages between finance and the macroeconomy.
-To engage these students and create a valuable network of young scholars interested in this field, the MFRI sponsors conferences, workshops, and other events to facilitate discussions and feedback about the latest student research.
+One of the aims of the Macro Finance Research Program (MFR) is to support graduate student research including students in the Joint Program in Financial Economics at the University of Chicago interested in linkages between finance and the macroeconomy.
+To engage these students and create a valuable network of young scholars interested in this field, the MFR program sponsors conferences, workshops, and other events to facilitate discussions and feedback about the latest student research.

 Michael Barnett, a PhD candidate in the Joint Program in Financial Economics at The University of Chicago was recently awarded the 2018 Stevanovich Center for Financial Mathematics Fellowship award along with Dachuan Chen.
 Every year, the Stevanovich Center awards these fellowships to PhD students conducting innovative research in Quantitative Finance.
 The Director of the Stevanovich Center is Per Mykland (pictured below), the Robert M. Hutchins Distinguished Service Professor at the Department of Statistics, University of Chicago.